inverno-io/inverno-mods/inverno-web-server/README.md

 ### WebJars

-The `WebJarsRoutesConfigurer` is a `WebRoutesConfigurer` implementation used to configure routes to WebJars static resources available on the module path or class path.
+The `WebJarsRoutesConfigurer` is a `WebRouter.Configurer` implementation used to configure routes to WebJars static resources available on the module path or class path.
 Paths to the resources are version agnostic: `/webjars/{webjar_module}/{path:.*}` where `{webjar_module}` corresponds to the *modularized* name of the WebJar minus `org.webjars`.
 For example the location of the Swagger UI WebJar would be `/webjars/swagger.ui/`.

 The `WebJarsRoutesConfigurer` requires a `ResourceService` to resolve WebJars resources.
 WebJars routes can be configured as follows: